Mamadou Dia: Early life and education

 Of rural origin, Mamadou Dia was born in Khombole, in the Thies Region of Senegal, on 18 July 1910.
-His father, a veteran turned into a policeman, played a key role in transmitting the faith of Sufi Islam to his son and was an important example of rectitude for Dia.
+His father, a veteran-turned-policeman, played a key role in transmitting the faith of Sufi Islam to his son and was an important example of rectitude for Dia.

 A former pupil of the Blanchot elementary school in Saint-Louis, Dia began his more formal education in a Quranic school and transitioned into receiving a Western education at the École William Ponty, the principal training ground of the elite in French Africa in the 1920s and 30s.
 Before entering politics in the early 1940s (becoming motivated to do so only after the Vichy regime collapsed), he worked as a journalist, teacher and school director.

 In his book “Africa, the Price of Freedom” (2001, edited by L'Harmattan) he stated his belief that he was born (according to some papers belonging to his father he had found) in July 1911, not 1910.
 A teacher altered official documents to allow him to pass the competition for the William Ponty school, as he would have been too young to compete otherwise.